Ralitsa Tcholakova: Awards

 Tcholakova is the recipient of numerous bursaries, scholarships, awards and grants such as Svetoslav Obretenov Bulgarian National Competition, Sarasota Kiwanis Club, Baden – Baden Lion's Club, Ottawa Symphony Orchestra, Austrian Ministry of Culture, FACTOR, Europe 2000, Ottawa city Arts Funding, Canada Arts Council, Schenkman Arts Center, SOCAN foundation and the Canadian Department of Foreign Affairs.
 In 2016 she was nominated for Ottawa Arts Council Awards; Victor Tolgesy Arts award nomination and Mid-Career Artist award nomination.
 In 2017 she was nominated for Governor General award commemorating the Persons case.

 Currently nominated for the Premier's Award for Excellence in the Arts at OAC.

+She is two times winner of Weill Recital Carnegie Hall auditions.
+In 2022 as a violist and in 2023 as violinist.